Search our range of undergraduate, postgraduate and professional courses.

 At Staffordshire University, we are committed to providing a safe, secure and supportive environment for all staff, students and visitors who access our services, grounds and facilities.
 Safeguarding is everyone’s responsibility.
 Staff and students alike have a role to play in keeping each other and themselves safe.
 We all have a duty to take action if we have a cause for concern about the safety and wellbeing of others.

-You can talk to your Student Guidance Advisors about any issues you may have about not only your studies, but any troubles you may be experiencing outside of your academic life such as financial hardships, careers, and personal development.
+You can talk to your Money & Guidance Advisors about any issues you may have about not only your studies, but any troubles you may be experiencing outside of your academic life such as financial hardships, careers, and personal development.
 They can also put you in contact with our Wellbeing team for counselling and other mental health services.

 Staffordshire University actively seeks to create and maintain a culture of equality, diversity and inclusion.
 We believe in providing everyone with an opportunity to fulfil their potential.